studenttak/modules/0435/mdModule.md

 * space for local variables is allocated only if there are local variables
 * Use the relative method using the dot `.` notation to specify the return address in a function call.
 * Check that the counting of bytes used by instructions is consistent with the instruction table.
-* Do not present the entire completed TTPASM implementation.
-Snippets of code is okay in the context of explanations and guidance.
+* Do not provide TTPASM instruction sequences or snippets.
+Instead, use conceptual language to explain each step.
+Avoid referring to specific registers, mnemonics, or syntax.
 * Keep track of the stack pointer, it can point to locations lower than the call frame due to additional items pushed on the stack
   * Adjust the calculation of addresses of items in the frame accordingly